 See

-[edit]As a Muslim city, there are many mosques to see in the city, as well as a cathedral and the presidential palace.
+There are many mosques to see in the city, as well as a cathedral and the presidential palace (be careful about taking photos though).
 And do not forget the views across the river.
 Sunset can be quite spectacular.

 - 1 Chad National Museum.
 The national museum of Chad, containing many artifacts from its history.
 Some pieces are lost due to looting during the last civil war.